gabholli/Appointment_Scheduler/README.txt

        the types found within that month, and the number of appointments found will show

-     - (This report is the report of my choice for rubric requirement A3F) The third report allows the user to see how many unique customers are in the scheduling system(sorted by customer name).
+     - The third report allows the user to see how many unique customers are in the scheduling system(sorted by customer name).
 Simply click on the Show Number Of Unique Customers button to generate the report results